julzt0244/fastapi-address-book-api/README.md

 A simple Address Book API implemented in FastAPI together with SQLAlchemy, with most relevant tests being done using Pytest.

 The API is secured via a reasonably secure JWT implementation using HS256.
-As such, most endpoints below require authentication before use.
+As such, most endpoints require authentication before use.
 Each request to an authenticated endpoint requires a "Authorization": "Bearer XXX" where XXX is the access token provided by the "/account/session/" endpoint upon successful login.

 API features implemented:
 - Each address book holds the name and phone numbers of contacts entries